Core Web Vitals for Framer Website Performance

 6.2 Use Framer’s Built-In Hosting Wisely

-Framer’s hosting is optimised for performance, leveraging global edge servers to deliver fast-loading sites.
+Framer’s hosting is optimized for performance, leveraging global edge servers to deliver fast-loading sites.
 However, proper configuration is crucial to fully benefit from its speed enhancements.

 Best practices for Framer hosting: